shasankp000/CSE-Engineering-Notes/src/site/notes/Physics-1/Module 3 -- Electromagnetism and Dielectric Magnetic properties of materials.md

 $$

 Here's what this means: ==if you have a closed loop (like a wire), and the magnetic flux== $\theta_B$ ==through that loop changes with time, an electric field (and hence a voltage) will be induced around the loop.
-The negative sign is Lenz's Law - the induced electric field opposes the change in magnetic flux==.
+The negative sign is Lenz's Law - which states that the direction of the induced magnetic field (or EMF) opposes the change that caused the EMF==.

 ---
 ### Physical Meaning of Faraday's Law